 KIM NGUYEN serves as a director.
-Ms. Nguyen holds a B.S. in Psychology (Hons) from the University of New South Wales, Sydney, Australia and has extensive experience as an international human resources, or HR, professional with over 20 years' experience working with multinational technology companies.
-Ms. Nguyen currently serves as VP of International HR of Binance, a blockchain company, a position she has held since January 2022.
-Between September 2017 and January 2022, Ms. Nguyen served as Head of HR for Google Asia Pacific Pte.
-Ltd., where she led a 25-person team supporting over 15,000 employees across the APAC region.
-Ms. Nguyen oversaw employee engagement and retention, COVID-19 crisis management, new market expansion strategy, M&A, business growth and reorganization, employment legal and regulatory risk management, and drove HR change and transformation for a business that is still rapidly growing in the region.
+Ms. Nguyen currently serves as Vice President of International HR of Binance, a blockchain company, a position she has held since January 2022.
+Between September 2017 and January 2022, Ms. Nguyen served as Head of Human Resources, or HR, for Google Asia Pacific Pte.
+Ltd., where she led a 25-person team supporting over 15,000 employees across the Asia Pacific, or APAC, region.
+Ms. Nguyen oversaw employee engagement and retention, COVID-19 crisis management, new market expansion strategy, mergers and acquisitions, business growth and reorganization, employment legal and regulatory risk management, and drove HR change and transformation for a business that is still rapidly growing in the region.
 Prior to her APAC position, from July 2011 to August 2017, Ms. Nguyen led HR for Google's Datacentre business in Europe and Latin America, and was responsible for the business' growth strategy, as the business aggressively grew in these regions.
+She has extensive experience as an international HR professional with over 20 years' experience working with multinational technology companies.
+Ms. Nguyen received a B.S. in Psychology Honors from the University of New South Wales, Sydney, Australia.
 Our board of directors believes that Ms. Nguyen is qualified to serve as a director of the Company based on her extensive experience within international labor law and practice, leadership and talent management development, organizational design and HR analytics.